Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Michael L. Battles - Clean Harbors, Inc.

 Yeah.
-I think, it's a little bit, maybe $1 million or $2 million, Joe.
+I think it's a little bit, maybe $1 million or $2 million, Joe.

 Joe G. Box - KeyBanc Capital Markets, Inc.